 Rape and Serious Sexual Offences

-Recognised for her commitment and empathy in sensitive cases, Henrietta has over ten years’ wide-ranging experience of conducting trials on allegations of rape and other serious sexual offences, from work-place rape to sexual activity with children.
+Recognised for her commitment and empathy in sensitive cases, Henrietta has many years’ wide-ranging experience of conducting trials on allegations of rape and other serious sexual offences, from work-place rape to sexual activity with children.
 Her work frequently involves allegations of historic and familial sexual abuse and other cases where the accused is said to have been in a position of trust.
+She has a keen academic interest in the law in this area including the complexities of indictments and applicable sentencing provisions, particularly in historic cases.

 Henrietta specialises in cases involving vulnerable and child witnesses using special measures and has worked extensively with intermediaries.
 The same skills and understanding are brought to bear in defending vulnerable individuals who may, whether because of their age, learning difficulties or problems with their mental health, face very considerable challenges in going through the trial process and meeting a criminal charge.

-R v.
-S – three week trial involving three family members accused of abusing generations of children over four decades; one defendant was ruled unfit to plead; one had significant learning difficulties and used an intermediary.
+- R v S (2016) – Historic familial abuse – three week trial involving three family members accused of abusing generations of children over four decades; one defendant was ruled unfit to plead; one had significant learning difficulties and used an intermediary.

-R v.
-H – man and woman accused of abusing two children during the 1980s.
+- R v H (2016) – Child sexual abuse – man and woman accused of abusing two children during the 1980s.

-R v.
-H – four week trial of local vicar and pillar of the community, accused of abusing two children over many years.
+- R v H (2015) – Child sexual abuse – four week trial of local vicar and pillar of the community, accused of abusing two children over many years.

-R v.
-G – an otherwise model father was charged with persuading his young daughter to allow him to abuse her sexually, pretending that the procedure was a ritual prescribed by a traditional healer to cure him of dementia.
+- R v G (2014) – Familial sexual abuse – an otherwise model father was charged with persuading his young daughter to allow him to abuse her sexually, pretending that the procedure was a ritual prescribed by a traditional healer to cure him of dementia.

-R v.
-P – distraught parents reported the discovery of experimental but apparently long-standing sexual abuse by their 12-year-old son on his 6-year-old sister.
+- R v P (2014) – Familial sexual abuse – distraught parents reported the discovery of experimental but apparently long-standing sexual abuse by their 12-year-old son on his 6-year-old sister.

 Material held by Local Authorities and Care Professionals: public interest immunity applications involving local authorities and other third parties.